 - All Work must be ready for display

 - Wall hung pieces must be securely wired.

-- Label all work with Artist’s name, Telephone, Medium, Size & Price, if for sale.
+- Label all artwork with Artist’s Name, Telephone, Medium, Size & Price if for sale.

 Gallery Policies/Requirements include: